 - 7.5.1.
-The Contractor must take steps to ensure that a patient who has not previously made an appointment and attends at the Contractor's practice premises during the normal hours for essential services is provided with such services by an appropriate health care professional during that surgery period except where: - (a) it is more appropriate for the patient to be referred elsewhere for the provision of services under the 2006 Act; or - (b) the patient is offered an appointment to attend the Contractor's practice premises again at a time which is appropriate and reasonable having regard to all the circumstances and the patient's health would not thereby be jeopardised.
+The Contractor must take steps to ensure that a patient who has not previously made an appointment and attends at the Contractor's practice premises during the normal hours for essential services is provided with such services by an appropriate health care professional during that surgery period except where: - (a) it is more appropriate for the patient to be referred elsewhere for the provision of services under the 2006 Act; or - (b) the patient is: - (i) offered an appointment, for a time which is appropriate and reasonable having regard to all the circumstances, to attend the Contractor's practice premises again or participate in a telephone or video consultation; or - (ii) the patient is invited to make a request via an online consultation system, and the patient's health would not thereby be jeopordised.